ron-ligsay/Geospatial/src/Geopandas/js_geopandas/README.md

 or
 ### Geographic Coordinate System

-planet shape like is a ellipsoid
+planet Earth is shape like a ellipsoid
+Earth is shaped like a potato

+ELLIPSOID - shape of the earth
+DATUM - where the ellipsoid is located

+NAD83 - North American Datum 1983
+WGS84 - World Geodetic System 1984